lrq3000/openarena_engine_serversidedemos/README.md

 * When loading a demo on a server that was recorded on another mod than the one currently loaded, when the server will switch automatically the mod, it will disconnect all connected players with the message "Game Directory Changed".
 This is normal and unavoidable (except if you find a genius way to keep the server running while hotswapping the mod, then submit your patch to ioquake3).

-* Non-player entities health is NOT recorded (but players health IS recorded).
+* Non-player entities health is NOT recorded.
 It could be, now that a get function was done, but it would complexify the code and I'm not sure if this would really benefit something.
 When entities run out of health, they are anyway destroyed (since their state is recorded), but their health not.
 This means that the health that is shown in the crosshair when aiming at an entity will not be updated in a demo.

 * set_cvar too? and at startup just like configstrings (will avoid timelimit)?
 Bad idea too.